Direct Payments Strategy for Children’s and Adult Social Care 2023 to 2028

 Therefore, we think that there will be a high-level Direct Payment Steering Committee which has representation from people that have a particular interest in direct payments as well as people that have a direct payment.

-Sitting below the Steering Committee we anticipate setting up around six groups that that focus on the six objectives mentioned earlier.
+Sitting below the Steering Committee we anticipate setting up around 6 groups that focus on the 6 objectives mentioned earlier.
 Each group would report into the Steering Committee.

 Terms of reference for the new partnership structures will be developed in the first quarter of the new strategy.